-Catfish Street Food with Attwood Wines
+Catfish Street Food with Attwood Wines - sold out

 On Wednesday May 2, Catfish owner and head chef Damien Jones is roping in sommelier and friend Troy Walsh for a one-night-only feast of his signature contemporary Thai street food paired with local wines.
 Walsh runs Attwood wines, based in nearby Scotsburn, and is a former colleague of Jones (the pair worked at Nahm in London).
 While Jones dishes up his award-winning fare the winemaker will take guests through the glasses on offer.

 Ballarat, A Tasting at Underbar – sold out